kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW7.md

 How do the results for the three colocalisations from Task 1 change?
 Are the TRAF1 and PTK2B associations influenced differently the the change in prior probabilities?
 If yes, can you understand why?
 (HINT: Reading case studies in the [original paper](%28http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004383)) might again be helpful.

 ## Task 3: How does the length of the genomic region influence colocalisation results?
+(1.5 points)
 Repeat the colocalisation analysis with the priors that you used in Task 2 but now instead of using the +/- 200kb region around the lead eQTL variant, try three progressively smaller regions (+/- 100kb, +/- 50kb and +/- 5kb).
 How do the colocalisations results change for the three loci (PTK2B, TRAF1 and ICOSLG)?
 Can you explain why the changes happen?
 Redrawing the Manhattan plots from Task 1 in progressively smaller regions might help you to understand why.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzOTcwNTI2MCwtODc2MTQxMDc2LDIwMz
+eyJoaXN0b3J5IjpbMTM1ODA5MjA2MiwxMTM5NzA1MjYwLC04Nz
-EzMzcxLC0xNTI3ODI1MDAxXX0=
+YxNDEwNzYsMjAzMTMzNzEsLTE1Mjc4MjUwMDFdfQ==
 -->